Australian PHEV ute market snapshot

 NEDC on current GWM AU page

-3500kg 685kg 4WD, multiple locking differentials, 50kW DC charging, V2L
+3500kg 685kg 4WD, multiple locking differentials, 50kW DC charging, V2L; current offer and award claims should be rechecked

 Ford Ranger PHEV